I. Roles and Responsibilities

 The recommended meeting format consists of three sessions: Open Session, Closed Session, and Closed Executive Session.

-A. Open Session: Issues relating to the general conduct and progress of the study are discussed including adverse events and toxicity issues, accrual, demographic characteristics of enrollees, disease status of enrollees (if relevant), comparability of groups with respect to baseline factors, protocol compliance, site performance, quality control, and timeliness and completeness of follow-up.
+A. Open Session: Issues relating to the general conduct and progress of the study are discussed including adverse events and toxicity issues, accrual, demographic characteristics of enrollees in aggregate, disease status of enrollees (if relevant), comparability of groups with respect to baseline factors, protocol compliance, site performance, quality control, and timeliness and completeness of follow-up.
 Any data provided must be presented without grouping by treatment assignment or otherwise by preserving the masking of all subjects.
-Outcome results must not be discussed during this session.
+Outcome results are not generally discussed during this session.
 DSMB members, voting and ex officio members, NIDCR staff members and ad hoc experts attend this session.
 The lead investigator and the study biostatistician should be in attendance in order to present results and respond to questions.
-This session is open to study investigators, coordinating center staff, representatives for industrial collaborators, representatives from the Food and Drug Administration (FDA), and NIDCR program and regulatory staff.
+This session is open to study investigators, coordinating center staff, representatives for industry collaborators, representatives from the Food and Drug Administration (FDA), if applicable, and NIDCR program and regulatory staff.

 IV.
 Study Reports for DSMB Meetings

 It is the responsibility of the PI to ensure that the DSMB is apprised of all new safety information relevant to the study product and the study.
-This includes providing the DSMB with a copy of the Clinical Investigator’s Brochure (CIB) in advance as well as promptly providing all CIB revisions and all safety reports issued by the IND sponsor and manufacturer.
-Summary safety and enrollment data should be forwarded periodically to the DSMB.
+This includes providing the DSMB with a copy of the Clinical Investigator’s Brochure (CIB) in advance as well as promptly providing all CIB revisions and all safety reports issued by the Investigational New Drug (IND) sponsor and manufacturer.
+Summary safety and enrollment data should be forwarded periodically to the DSMB as described in the Charter.
 The DSMB should receive all protocol revisions and may receive other documents relating to the study.

 Reports are prepared by the study statistician(s).
 The study statistician should provide suggested formats or templates for data presentation for the initial meeting of the DSMB.
 The DSMB and NIDCR must review and approve the data elements to be presented.
 At subsequent meetings, additions or modifications to these reports may be directed by the DSMB on a one-time or continuing basis.
-Written reports should be sent to DSMB members prior to the meeting and should allow sufficient time for review.
+Written reports should be sent to DSMB members prior to the meeting at a time specified in the Charter and should allow sufficient time for review.

 A. Open Session Report: This report provides information on study conduct, as outlined above in Section III, such as accrual, appropriate demographic representation, baseline characteristics, protocol compliance, site performance, quality control, and currency of follow-up.
 General (ungrouped) adverse events and toxicity issues are also included in the open report.

 B. Closed Session Report: This report may contain data on study outcomes, including safety data and, depending on the study, efficacy data coded by group.
 It may also contain data from the Open Session report but presented separately for each study arm.
 Interim analyses of efficacy data are presented only when planned in advance and appropriate statistical criteria for assessing evidence of efficacy have been clearly addressed.
-If an exception has been made to provide the Closed Session Report to non-voting members, the reason and to who will be included in the Report.
+If an exception has been made to provide the Closed Session Report to non-voting members, the reasons and recipients will be clearly explained.
 Supplemental information may need to be furnished immediately after the meeting if the DSMB decides that such follow-up is needed in order to conclude their deliberations.

 V. Other Reports of Study Progress